nparmhans/Eloquent-JS/README.md

 * Compilation
 * Cheating

-Check it out: <a href="http://eloquentjavascript.net/10_data.html">Project: A Programming Language</a>
+Check it out: <a href="http://eloquentjavascript.net/11_data.html">Project: A Programming Language</a>

+##Challenge 11: JavaScript and the Browser

+Check it out: <a href="http://eloquentjavascript.net/12_data.html">JavaScript and the Browser</a>